-In the book of Proverbs we read, “A sound heart is the life of the flesh: but envy the rottenness of the bones.”
-(Prov.
+In the book of Proverbs, we read, “A sound heart is the life of the flesh: but envy the rottenness of the bones” (Prov.
 14:30).
 Spenser’s Envy is clearly rotting inside as he gnaws on his own membranes.
 Envy is not logical, practical, prudent, or satisfied with mere equality or justice—Envy’s resentment and hatred can only be satisfied by malice and destruction.

-Envy in the Brothers Grimm’s ‘Snow-White’
+The Deadly Sin of Envy in the Brothers Grimm’s ‘Snow-White’

-The Evil Queen’s envy in Disney’s 1927 film “Snow White and the Seven Dwarfs” is nothing compared to her deep and destructive envy portrayed in the Grimm Brothers telling.
-In the original story, the evil Evil Queen’s envy stops at nothing to destroy Snow White, who has usurped the Evil Queen as “the fairest in the land.”The Brothers Grimm write that upon hearing she’s no longer the fairest, the Evil Queen grows yellow and green with envy.
-This is only the beginning of the working of envy for the Evil Queen who orders her huntsman to kill Snow White deep in the woods and to bring back the girl’s heart as proof of her death.
+The Evil Queen's envy in Disney’s 1927 film “Snow White and the Seven Dwarfs” is nothing compared to her deep and destructive envy portrayed in the Grimm Brothers' telling.
+In the original story, the evil Evil Queen’s envy stops at nothing to destroy Snow White, who has usurped the Evil Queen as “the fairest in the land.”The Brothers Grimm write that upon hearing she's no longer the fairest, the Evil Queen grows yellow and green with envy.
+This is only the beginning of the working of envy for the Evil Queen, who orders her huntsman to kill Snow White deep in the woods and to bring back the girl’s heart as proof of her death.

-When the Evil Queen learns that Snow White is still alive she tries to kill her three more times—each time disguising herself as a kind, peasant woman—much like Othello disguised himself as everyone’s friend.
+When the Evil Queen learns that Snow White is still alive, she tries to kill her three more times—each time disguising herself as a kind, peasant woman—much like Othello disguised himself as everyone’s friend.

 The Evil Queen cannot handle that there is somebody more beautiful than she, even though she sits on the throne, while Snow White lives in the forest cooking and cleaning for seven little men!
 Yet her envy gets the Evil Queen nowhere.
-At the wedding of Snow White and the Prince, the Evil Queen is made to dance in hot iron shoes until she drops down dead.
+At the wedding of Snow White and the Prince, the Evil Queen is forced to dance in hot iron shoes until she drops down dead.